Yaseen Najeeb for the Wisconsin Muslim Journal

 Dr. Wu, a surgeon at Elmbrook Ascension, is a friend of Dr. Mushir Hassan, who directs the parking this morning and jokes, “I do security for the mosque.”

-While there are Ferraris and Porsches and at least one Mustang among the approximately thirty performance cars at the mosque this morning, Audis, like the Audi convertible TT 3.2 Quatro and the Audi RS Twin Turbo V6, seem to predominate.
+While there are Ferraris, Porsches, a couple of Mazeratis, and at least one Mustang among the approximately thirty performance cars at the mosque this morning, there are more Audis, like the TT 3.2 Quatro convertible and the RS Twin Turbo V6, than any other car.

 Shaykh Noman previously owned a Nissan GTR, a BMW M3, and a BMW M4.
 “I have this bad habit of getting rid of a car after two years,” he laughs.
 Noman, who is a father of five, says his other car is a minivan.